 TCHS has developed a 2.5 hour field trip with historical programming to introduce third graders to local history.
 The students arrive at the historical site and participate in five 20-minute sessions, led by TCHS volunteers in period dress.

-The children experience a one room school house, learn about Kanza Indian culture, customs, and daily life, experience hands-on interactions with antique tools, tour the museum, and learn some children's games of the late 1800's.
+The children experience a one room schoolhouse, learn about the Uses of the Bison, experience hands-on interactions with antique tools, complete a scavenger hunt in the museum, and play some children's games of the late 1800s.

 The program qualifies for a grant from Freedom's Frontier to reimburse up to 75% of the transportation costs of the field trip.
 For more information on that program, click here.